HDPython: A High Level Python Based Object-Oriented HDL Framework: Design

 \Codeblock\ \ref{lst:argg_data_source} shows an example of a data source entity.
 In this case the entity just counts up numbers.
 For interaction with other entities, it uses the \axistream\ interface \cite{axiFIVO}.
 Since it is a data source, it uses the "port primary" version of the interface.
 On the architecture level it first defines a handler object called "data out", which handles the interaction with the interface.
 The handler is used inside the process block.
 The process block is executed on every rising edge of the clock.
 Inside the process block the handler is first checked with the "if statement".
 Since the handler class is a high level object the author has the possibility to overload the "bool" function, which is called inside the test block of the "if" statement.

 This allows for expressive code.
 If the bool function of the interface handler returns true, the interface is ready to use.
-Since the interface class has only one purpose, it is immediately clear what this statement means.
-It means that the interface is ready to send data.
 On the next line, the data can be assigned to the handler object, which is equivalent to calling the send data function.
 The user of the library never needs to know the internal structure of this interface nor does the user need to know the protocol for sending data.
 The users can always be sure that, as long as they are only using the functions provided by the API, the interface will always work correctly.